Back To Home Page

 Put a small amount of grease on the pilot bushing to make it easier to get together.

-You may need to rent a lineup tool from a local parts shop to get the components lined up for reinstallation.
-The splines and pilot bushing must be EXACTLY lined up or the halves will not go back together.
-Slide the disc over the lineup tool and slide the tool into the pilot bushing.
+Slide the disc over the lineup tool (shaft #21) and slide the tool into the pilot bushing.
+The splined area of the clutch disc sticks out further on one side of the disc than the other.
+The side that sticks out further goes to the back of the tractor.
+The flatter side goes to the flywheel.
 Slide the pressure plate over the tool and hold the tool exactly parallel with the frame of the tractor.
 Tighten down the pressure plate bolts.
 This will hold the clutch into position.
 Remove the tool and slide the 2 halves of the tractor together again.
-It will take a lit of fiddling to get the shaft perfectly lined up in the splines and the pilot bushing.
+It will take a little bit of fiddling and slowly turning the clutch shaft to get the shaft perfectly lined up in the splines and the pilot bushing.
 When it is all lined up, it will glide in as smooth as glass.
 NEVER TRY TO FORCE THE HAVES TOGETHER BY DRAWING THE BELL HOUSING BOLTS IN!!!
 You may think that it will never go together but it will